changes in Access Control mechanism

 need to be parallel changes on Morpho.

-#1 Updated by Jivka Bojilova about 20 years ago
+#1 Updated by Jivka Bojilova over 20 years ago

 1. No changes are required for "public" access.
 Any LDAP auth server can hold